giuliandenicola1/homekit-infused/docs/addon_list.md

 - [Addon List](https://github.com/jimz011/homekit-infused/blob/master/docs/addon_list.md)

 # Addon List
-*Updated 27/09/2020
+*Updated 28/09/2020

 ### Select an addon below, each addon has an image and documentation on how to install.
-*note: the addons on this page will ONLY work with the HKI 3.x.x framework, they can not be used standalone (experienced users might be able to figure it out though).
-The addons on this page are ready to use cards and will only require a copy/paste with slight adjustments.
+*note: the addons on this page are specifically written to work with the HKI 3.x.x framework, however many of the addon's code can be used in any lovelace setup.
+If you don't see any includes in the code you can safely assume that it will work for your own setup.
+The addons on this page are ready to use cards and will only require a copy/paste with slight adjustments, assuming you use the HKI Framework!

 *note: None of the custom cards/addons that you will need to download through HACS are created by me and ALL the [credit](thanks.md) should go to their original creators!!!